Learn to Skydive at the most scenic dropzone!

 During the next four jumps, accompanied by one instructor, you will perform a series of controlled movements (like front and back loops, turns, and rolls) to learn how to maintain a stable body position and how to recover from an unstable one.
 You will also learn tracking to gain horizontal separation from other skydivers before canopy deployment.

-During each level jump, the learning goals must be met.
-If your instructor won’t be fully satisfied with your execution of the jumps, you might need to repeat that specific level.
+During each level jump, specific learning goals must be met.
+If your instructor isn’t fully satisfied with your execution of the jump, you may be required to repeat that specific level (at an additional cost).

 Once your instructor is confident with your abilities and you feel ready, you will make your AFF course graduation skydive – your first solo jump.